Introduction: The Backbone of the Phalanx

 The evolution of hoplite armor from heavy bronze to lighter, more adaptable materials reflects the broader story of Greek warfare: a continuous search for the optimal balance between protection, mobility, and cost.
 From the early bell cuirass and Corinthian helmet to the revolutionary linothorax and refined muscle cuirass, each innovation helped the phalanx maintain its dominance on the battlefield for nearly 300 years.
 While the rise of the Macedonian pike phalanx and later Roman legions eventually supplanted the classic hoplite, the materials and designs pioneered by the Greeks continued to influence ancient and medieval armor.
 Understanding these technological advances allows us to appreciate not only the art of ancient warfare but also the social and economic forces that shaped classical civilization.

 For further reading, consult World History Encyclopedia for an overview, or explore the archaeological collections at The Metropolitan Museum of Art for visual examples.
 Scholarly works such as “Greek Hoplite Armour: A Modern Study” by Christopher Matthew provide detailed reconstructive analysis.
-Finally, the academic paper on linothorax reconstruction offers practical insights into linen armor.
+For a digital reconstruction of the linothorax, see this academic paper.
+The Livius.org article on hoplites also offers an excellent summary of the historical context.